Land Surveying Associates Degree

 Graduates of the Land Surveying associate degree program are eligible to take the Fundamental of Surveying examination and upon successful completion, they obtain the status of surveyor intern.
 The curriculum is approved by the West Virginia Board of Examiners of Land Surveyors and the degree provides two of the six years required for licensure.

-The Land Surveying Technology program at Glenville State College provides a learning environment designed to mold, train, and educate future members of the surveying profession.
+The Land Surveying program at Glenville State University provides a learning environment designed to mold, train, and educate future members of the surveying profession.
 Students are encouraged to participate in organizations that promote self-improvement, the improvement of the surveying profession, as well as the welfare of society as a whole.
 Through a comprehensive study of the needs of the public and an ability to explain the practice of land surveying, students are instilled with the knowledge and education to articulate ethics, professionalism, and a life-long desire for education.

 - Graduates will be able to obtain licensing as a Professional Land Surveyor after qualifying field experience and passing the national and state test.